walkerab/ghetto-box-site/index.md

 ## You Crazy

 GhettoBox is very different from other CSS libraries.
-It isn't going to fit with everyone's preconception of what qualifies as "proper CSS".
+It isn't going to meld with every preconception of what qualifies as "proper CSS".

 I fully expect some people to hate on it.
 Haters gonna hate.

 Give it a chance though - [just five minutes](https://signalvnoise.com/posts/3124-give-it-five-minutes).
 Even if you don't end up using it for anything, GhettoBox involves thinking about page layout in a different way.
-At the very least, it will provide you with a fresh perspective on how CSS can be applied to HTML.
+At the very least, it will provide you with a fresh perspective on how CSS can be successfully applied to HTML.

 Its use of presentational classes will be offensive to some.
 Its very nature seems to go against so-called CSS best practices, but as I am sure you have heard before, it is time to start [questioning best practices](http://nicolasgallagher.com/about-html-semantics-front-end-architecture/#how-i-learned-to-stop-worrying-).